True extend of America’s food monopolies, and who pays the price

 In fact, a few powerful transnational companies dominate every link of the food supply chain: from seeds and fertilizers to slaughterhouses and supermarkets to cereals and beers.
 ConAgra, for example, is one of the largest Foodservice monopolies in the United States, chances are that most of your Supermarket shoppings contains items from this giant.

-It also means those who harvest, pack and sell us our food have the least power: at least half of the 10 lowest-paid jobs are in the food industry.
+It also means those who harvest, pack, and sell us our food have the least power: at least half of the 10 lowest-paid jobs are in the food industry.
 Farms and meat processing plants are among the most dangerous and exploitative workplaces in the country.

 Overall, only 15 cents of every dollar we spend in the supermarket goes to farmers.
 The rest goes to processing and marketing our food.